cellact/ArnaconService/README.md

 ## API Reference

-### `new SubdomainRegistrar()`
+### `new ArnaconService()`

-Creates a new instance of the subdomain registrar.
+Creates a new instance of the ArnaconService.

 ### `init(privateKey, rpcUrl?, contractAddresses?)`

-Initializes the registrar with a private key and network configuration.
+Initializes the ArnaconService with a private key and network configuration.

 **Parameters:**
 - `privateKey` (string): Private key for the wallet that will sign transactions